I needed to replace the PSU, but what is a proper size?

 The main board I used only supports four drives, so the crazy amount of drive slots were of no use to me.
 Besides ventilation for the upper drive slots is bad.

-To make sure the drives stay cool, I added one temperature controlled fan to the back panel, and taped off the side perforation, making sure incoming air flows over the drives, resulting in the following setup:
+To make sure the drives stay cool, I added one temperature controlled fan to the back panel, and taped off the side perforation, making sure incoming air flows over the drives, resulting in the following setup (with taped side vents and added sound dampening material):

 I think there is still some room for improvement.
 At this moment the room is 20 degrees, and all drives idle around 30 degrees.
 I should have checked last summer, but I forgot...